AmitMY/json-compressed/README.md

 # JSONc (JSON compressed)
 A compressed way to parse objects/asociative arrays

+**Author recommendation: Use gzip compression.
+Already supported by the browser, very fast, and for json strings has a very good compression rate**

 ## How does it work?
 When you have an associative array, it breaks into an array of keys, and array of values.